MarcoGorelli/pandas/doc/source/user_guide/advanced.rst

 MultiIndex / advanced indexing
 ******************************

-This section covers :ref:`indexing with a MultiIndex <advanced.hierarchical>` and :ref:`other advanced indexing features <advanced.index_types>`.
+This section will cover :ref:`indexing with a MultiIndex <advanced.hierarchical>` and :ref:`other advanced indexing features <advanced.index_types>`.

 See the :ref:`Indexing and Selecting Data <indexing>` for general indexing documentation.